Charly6596/Discord.Addons.HelpCommand/README.md

 # Discord.Addons.HelpCommand

-Services to build your customized help command.
+Services to build your customized help command using Discord.NET.

 ## Getting Started